hklion/WarpX/README.md

 To contact the developers, feel free to open an issue on this repo, or visit our Gitter room at https://gitter.im/ECP-WarpX/community

 Additionally, HarrisSheetinX requires GSL.
-When running on perlmutter, add the following lines to the `warpx.profile`:
+When compiling on perlmutter with cmake, add the following lines to the `warpx.profile`:

 ```
 module load nersc-easybuild/.21.12